Check out these Montessori fine motor activities for toddlers and preschoolers! Perfect to do at home, and includes household items and toys.

 But one activity that helped ease the transition—especially during school drop offs—was the “practical work” he’d do each morning.
 From pouring water to tweezing pom poms, these activities would make the start of the school day much easier.

-Not only did he enjoy these tasks, he was also working on a critical skill during this stage: developing his fine motor muscles.
+Not only did he enjoy these practical life activities, he was also working on a critical skill during this stage: developing his small muscles and pincer grasp.

 Montessori fine motor activities